kadmil/stETH-wstETH-Integration-paper/README.md

 Price fluctuations of the underlying collateral asset still play a large role in determining a user's health ratio and liquidation risk.
 Although, this theoretically allows users - who stake stETH as collateral while borrowing a position - to constantly improve their health ratio whilst constantly diminishing the possibilities of any unwanted liquidations.

 Lending protocols may also allow for the borrowing of stETH in the form of a loan.
 This would allow users to take out a loan that is, in essence, constantly paying off itself.
 If there are many people that would like to borrow stETH, suppliers can also earn yield on their stETH as well, earning the Eth2 rate simultaneously with the variable lending rate.

-With the recent advent and hysteria of undercollateralized loans (credit delegation or protocol-to-protocol), lending protocols may support stETH loans to other protocols (specifically yield aggregators) without needing to supply collateral beforehand.
-This is particularly efficient with the use of stETH, as the rebasing factor of stETH helps the borrower pay off their debt easier simply by holding it.

 Proposals have been shared on the governance forums of certain lending protocols.
 Users have discussed the possibilities of adding stETH as collateral.
 You can read more information about it here: